-The WBSO no longer formally exists as a separate Act, but has been subsumed into Chapter 8 of the Wage Tax and Social Insurance Contributions (Reduced Remittances) Act (Wet vermindering afdracht loonbelasting en premie voor de volksverzekeringen (WVA)).
+The WBSO no longer formally exists as a separate Act, but has been subsumed into Chapter 8 of the Wage Tax and National Insurance Contributions (Reduced Remittances) Act (WVA).

 Withholding agent

 When you pay wages to an employee or a benefit to a person entitled to a benefit then you are required to withhold wage tax and national insurance contributions (jointly also referred to as payroll tax) and pay the withheld amount to the Dutch Tax Authorities.
 If you are required to withhold and pay payroll tax in this way, you are referred to as a 'withholding agent'.